arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 > *"You are running on an Arduino UNO Q Debian system.
 Please explore the `arduino-app-cli` tool by running `arduino-app-cli --help`.
 Learn how to create, build, and run applications, and use this tool for our upcoming tasks.
 Avoid modifying network, SSH, ADB, or security settings."*

 Alternatively, you can codify these instructions by creating an **`AGENTS.md`** file in your workspace.
-An `AGENTS.md` (or `CLAUDE.md` for Claude Code) is a plaintext markdown file that acts as a persistent set of instructions for the agent.
+An `AGENTS.md` (or `CLAUDE.md` for Claude Code) is a plain text markdown file that acts as a persistent set of instructions for the agent.
 Whenever the agent starts in that directory, it automatically reads the file and applies your custom guardrails, preferred coding style, and tool usage rules (like prioritizing the `arduino-app-cli`) without needing to be prompted every time.

-Additionally, agents like OpenCode support **Skills**—modular, reusable scripts or prompt templates that extend the agent's capabilities.
+Additionally, agents like OpenCode support **Skills** — modular, reusable scripts or prompt templates that extend the agent's capabilities.
 You can build custom skills for your workspace that teach the agent exactly how to interact with specific hardware interfaces or `arduino-app-cli` workflows, allowing for highly tailored hardware development.

 ### 5. Start Developing